Cri-Perni/Franka_PickAndLift_RL/README.md

 - **Stable-Baselines3** for the PPO implementation
 - **Genesis** for high-performance physics simulation
 - **OpenAI Gymnasium** for the RL environment interface

-## 📬 Contact

-For questions or issues, please open an issue on GitHub or contact [your-email@example.com].